AhaannWadhwa/Poker-hand-detector/README.md

 # Poker-hand-detector
+ChatGPT said:
+Absolutely!
+Here's your cleaned-up and fully professional version of the repository description and sections — formatted in Markdown for direct use in your README.md file:

 Real-Time Poker Hand Detection System using YOLOv8 and OpenCV This repository contains a complete real-time poker hand detection system powered by a custom-trained YOLOv8 object detection model and OpenCV for image processing.

 The system utilizes live webcam input to detect multiple playing cards simultaneously and evaluates the best possible poker hand from the visible cards.
 It is optimized for educational, research, and interactive AI demonstration purposes, and offers a clear foundation for further development into smart gaming interfaces or card recognition tools.

 Key Features
-->Real-Time Detection: Uses webcam input to identify playing cards on the fly.
+Real-Time Detection: Uses webcam input to identify playing cards on the fly.

-->Custom YOLOv8 Model: Trained on a curated dataset of standard 52-card poker images.
+Custom YOLOv8 Model: Trained on a curated dataset of standard 52-card poker images.

-->Hand Evaluation Engine: Interprets detected cards to determine current hand (e.g. Pair, Full House, Flush).
+Hand Evaluation Engine: Interprets detected cards to determine current hand (e.g. Pair, Full House, Flush).

-->Modular and Readable Code: Built for clarity, ease of debugging, and extension.
+Modular and Readable Code: Built for clarity, ease of debugging, and extension.

-->Configurable Parameters: Adjustable detection confidence threshold for tuning accuracy.
+Configurable Parameters: Adjustable detection confidence threshold for tuning accuracy.

 Tech Stack
-->Python 3
+Python 3

-->YOLOv8 (via Ultralytics)
+YOLOv8 (via Ultralytics)

-->OpenCV for live video capture and annotation
+OpenCV for live video capture and annotation

-->Custom annotated dataset for card recognition
+Custom annotated dataset for card recognition

 Project Status
-->Dataset Preparation
+Dataset Preparation: Completed

-->Model Training and Evaluation
+Model Training and Evaluation: Completed

-->Real-Time Inference and Hand Detection
+Real-Time Inference and Hand Detection: Completed

-->Optional GUI, multiplayer support, or deployment via web or app interface
+Upcoming: Optional GUI, multiplayer support, or deployment via web or app interface

-📌 Use Cases
+Use Cases
-->AI-powered casino tools
+AI-powered casino tools

-->Smart poker table integrations
+Smart poker table integrations

-->Educational demonstrations in computer vision
+Educational demonstrations in computer vision

-->Real-time object detection experiments
+Real-time object detection experiments